The lion's mane mushroom gets a lot of buzz for its effects on cognition and memory.

 Hericium erinaceus contains several biological compounds that can be beneficial for the brain.
-Studies have shown that the mushroom has two important sets of compounds that support brain health: nerve growth factor stimulants and brain-derived neurotrophic factor stimulants.
+Studies have shown that lion's mane has two important sets of compounds that support brain health: stimulators of nerve growth factors and brain-derived neurotrophic factors.

 Nerve growth factor, or NGF for short, is a protein that aids in neuron regeneration and maintenance.
 Compounds found in lion's mane, such as erinacine A, were shown to increase NGF synthesis in rats.
 The mycelia enriched with erinacines seems to have an overall positive effect on the central nervous system, stimulating the growth of new brain cells and preventing cognitive decline in Alzheimer’s and dementia.

 Brain-derived neurotrophic proteins also play a major role in cognitive health.
 They promote nerve cell survival by aiding in the maturation and growth of these cells.
 A 2021 study looked at the effects of lion's mane compounds on the brain-derived neurotrophic factor (BDNF for short).
 A western blot analysis showed that H. erinaceus increased the production of BDNF proteins.

 According to research, aiding in Alzheimer's treatment seems to be a part of the many benefits of lion's mane.
 For one, polysaccharides found in the adaptogenic mushroom seem to protect the brain from beta-induced neurotoxicity.